smimram/ocaml-elaboration-zoo/README.md

 1. _Evaluation of λ-calculus_ using [normalization by evaluation](https://en.wikipedia.org/wiki/Normalisation_by_evaluation) (NBE).

    - [01-eval-HOAS-names](01-eval-HOAS-names).
-We keep variable names and abstractions are evaluated to OCaml abstractions, i.e. values are
+We keep variable names and abstractions are evaluated to OCaml abstractions (this is called HOAS for [Higher-Order Abstract Syntax](https://en.wikipedia.org/wiki/Higher-order_abstract_syntax)), i.e. values are

      ```ocaml
      type t =